 Skill sets for jobs have changed by 25% since 2015—a number that’s expected to double by 2027.
 So it’s not surprising that one of the most common reasons that employees look for mentorships is to develop specific skills.
 These skill upgrades, also known as upskilling, are one of the best ways to become better at a job.

 For example, if the mentee works in sales, a mentor could help them work on their cold-calling skills.
-Or a team member looking to move into management might ask their mentor to help them learn leadership skills.
+Or a team member looking to move into management might ask their mentor to help them reach their leadership development goals.

 This dynamic helps the mentor develop new skills from the mentee’s knowledge.
 Most often, these reverse mentorships are connected to developing technology skills and capabilities.
 For instance, a senior sales manager who excels at cold-calling might lack skills in using a CRM.
 A junior employee might have those skills and can be a reverse mentor.